Guidelines on Significant Corporate Governance Issues

 5. Nomination of Directors

 The Board has delegated to the Corporate Governance Committee the responsibility of selecting and recommending to the shareholders nominees for membership on the Board.
 The Corporate Governance Committee is also responsible for reviewing any shareholder nominees.
 In discharging this responsibility, the Corporate Governance Committee may receive input from other Board members.
-In its selection, the Corporate Governance Committee should consider such factors as values and disciplines, ethical standards, diversity, background, skills and experience of the nominee, within the context of the characteristics and needs of the Board as a whole.
+In its selection, the Corporate Governance Committee should consider such factors as values and disciplines, ethical standards, diversity (including gender, ethnicity, race, color, and national origin), background, skills and experience of the nominee, within the context of the characteristics and needs of the Board as a whole.

 6. Retirement Age